Meet the Mild Mannered High School Teacher With a Secret Identity

 "It's all part of what I love about making things — the research and attention to detail," Nowling says.

-After building the replicas, Nowling gave them to Downey at the annual Starbase Indy convention, alongside his wife who was cosplaying her character from the episode. “(Downey) was blown away,” Nowling said.
-“She wasn’t expecting to be given the harp, and she especially wasn’t expecting to see my wife in that costume.”
+After building the replicas, Nowling gave them to Downey at the annual Starbase Indy convention, alongside his wife who was cosplaying her character from the episode. "[Downey] was blown away," Nowling recalls.
+"She wasn't expecting to be given the harp, and she especially wasn't expecting to see my wife in that costume."

 He went on to build two additional sets of replicas – one that he kept and another that's now on display at the Star Trek Bridge tour in Ticonderoga, NY.